 Using Hook with EagleFiler by C-Command Software

-This webpage documents Hook’s integration with EagleFiler, which is a great personal information management app.
+This webpage documents Hook’s integration with EagleFiler, which is great personal information management software.
 EagleFiler enables you to organize, search, and archive your e-mail, web pages, files, and miscellaneous scraps of information.
 Your EagleFiler files are not stored in a proprietary database.
 EagleFiler stores content directly in the Finder; this makes it easy for you to access and modify the files in the software of your choice in an open, future-proof manner.
 EagleFiler is developed by C-Command Software, a company led by Michael Tsai.

 Address (URL) used by Hook for EagleFiler items

 When you select a file in EagleFiler and invoke Hook, Hook will resolve the file’s address in relation to the file system, generating a

 hook://file/ address rather than a

 x-eaglefiler:// address.
 Hook will then use this address to find all items that are linked to the file.
 This has the advantage that whether you invoke Hook on this resource in any app, Hook will always generate the same address for it.
 Therefore in the Hook contextual window, you will always see all the links from this resource, whether you are accessing this file in EagleFiler or another app (e.g., Preview, Skim, OmniOutliner, BBEdit, etc.)